-5.3.2 Index of Abundance
+5.3.1 Index of Abundance

 A characterisation of the SNA 7 fishery identified three fisheries operating in Tasman Bay/Golden Bay that could potentially provide indices of abundance (Hartill & Sutton 2011).
 These were the trawl fisheries targeting SNA, FLA, and BAR.
-Although standardised indices derived from all three fisheries showed a high degree of interannual variability, the general long-term trend was broadly the same,.
+Although standardised indices derived from all three fisheries showed a high degree of inter-annual variability, the general long-term trend was broadly the same.
 The characterisation suggested that all three fisheries could potentially interact with different components of the wider stock, both spatially and temporally.
 The Southern Inshore Working Group suggested that catch data from all three fisheries should be combined into a single model that explicitly considered the manner in which these fisheries might interact with the components of the Tasman Bay/Golden Bay snapper stock.
 The resulting combined fishery CPUE index was considered to be the most plausible index of abundance available for SNA 7 (Hartill & Sutton 2011).
 This analysis was updated and developed further by Langley (2013).

-This CPUE analysis was updated and refined by Langley (2013).
 The data set was updated to include data from 2009-10 to 2011-12, while maintaining the equivalent model structure for the lognormal GLM.
 In addition, a binomial model was implemented to model the incidence of snapper catch in the BT(MIX) fishery.
 The binomial indices increased considerably over the last few years following an increase in the proportion of fishing events that caught snapper while targeting flatfish and barracouta.
 The annual delta-lognormal indices were derived from combining the lognormal and binomial indices.

 A range of alternative CPUE indices were derived using different catch and effort data sets and model configurations.
 The resulting CPUE indices from the range of model options were comparable.
 The delta lognormal (all years) model was considered the preferred CPUE index for the stock on the basis that it incorporated all available information from the fishery.
-The confidence intervals for the individual indices were computed using a bootstrapping procedure (Figure 19).